dotnet-IGet/IGet/README.md

 ```
 Notes:
 - Exceptions should be logged in the `catch` blocks.
-- If you find the example above too risky - because you might forget to register a newly created handler in the publisher, then have a look at the IGet.GetAll examples below.
+- If you find the example above too risky - because you might forget to register a newly created handler in the event publisher, then have a look at the IGet.GetAll examples below.

 ## Why IGet.GetAll?